-The Company expects these funds, combined with additional funding anticipated from Global Corporate Finance, or GCF, will be sufficient to complete the first of two PAH Phase 3 trials.
-During December 2015, the Company entered into a letter agreement with GCF.
+During December 2015, the Company entered into a letter agreement with Global Corporate Finance, or GCF.
 In accordance with the terms of the letter agreement, the Company has agreed to place with GCF up to \$20.0 million of its common stock subject to the execution of a definitive share purchase agreement and registration rights agreement.
 The Company may not draw down amounts that would result in GCF owning more than 19.9% of the Company's outstanding shares.
 The first two draw downs under this letter agreement may not exceed \$2.0 million.
 Thereafter, the draw down amounts will depend on the average daily trading volume of the Company's shares.
+The Company expects its existing funds and additional funding available under the ATM Offering, combined with additional funding anticipated from GCF will be sufficient to complete the first of two PAH Phase 3 trials.